pr-annotators/shellcheck-pr-annotator/README.md

-# {tool-name} PR Annotator
+# Shellcheck PR Annotator

 ## Usage

-Annotate pull requests with {tool-name} errors detected during CI.
+Annotate pull requests with shellcheck errors detected during CI.

+This is designed to work with the "gcc" output format of shellcheck.

-Note: This doesn't install or run {tool-name}, it just sets up the PR annotations.
+Note: This doesn't install or run shellcheck, it just sets up the PR annotations.

 ### Example workflow